robinkarim/Production-Book/docs/cirrent-could-id.rst

 By using Cloud ID, Product Companies no longer need to manually handle devices on the manufacturing line to process registration, nor do Product Companies need to risk insecure software solutions.

-.. ::topic How Cloud ID works
+.. topic:: How Cloud ID works

 	Cloud ID works by including a secure, unique, unspoofable device identity on a chip that Product Companies include in their products.
 Cloud ID-compatible chips have a unique X.509 device certificate built in at Infineon’s manufacturing facility.